 - You can update the name on your passport by securely mailing your application and fee to the U.S. Department of State.
 Find out what you need to do before sending the application.

 - If, after you change your name, you'd like to see that change on your birth certificate, contact the Vital Records office in your birth state.
 If you were born in Georgia, visit Vital Records.

 - After you change your name on these legal documents, make sure that you correct your name with your bank, insurance companies and all other businesses you interact with.

 Within the week after you file the petition, you'll need to post a notice in your local newspaper stating your intent to change your name.
-You'll include in the notice your current name, your desired name, the court you've filed the petition with, the date you filed the petition on and a statement admitting the right of anyone interested to object to your name change.
-You'll run this notice once a week for four weeks.
+You'll include in the notice your current name, your desired name, the court you've filed the petition with, the date you filed the petition on, and a statement admitting the right of anyone interested to object to your name change.
+You'll run this notice once a week for 4 weeks.

-If, after these four weeks, no one voices objections, you can schedule your final hearing with the clerk's office, and the judge assigned to your case will consider the petition and grant the name change.
+If, after these 4 weeks, no one voices objections, you can schedule your final hearing with the clerk's office, and the judge assigned to your case will consider the petition and grant the name change.